Este corazón: Background and release

 RBD (formed by Anahí, Dulce María, Maite Perroni, Alfonso Herrera, Christopher von Uckermann, and Christian Chávez) released their second studio album Nuestro Amor in September 2005, to great success.
 "Este corazón" was released in March 2006 to Mexican radio stations, as the album's fourth and last single.
 It was used as the second intro to the Mexican telenovela Rebelde during its third season.
-The band recorded the song in Portuguese, under the name "Esse Coração", as part of Nosso Amor Rebelde, the Brazilian version of their second album.
+The band recorded the song in Portuguese, under the name "Esse Coração", as part of Nosso Amor Rebelde, the Brazilian version of their second album, adapted by Cláudio Rabello.
 It was released as the fourth and final single of the Portuguese album on 5 November 2006.

 Composition and lyrics

 "Este Corazón" is a Latin pop, soft rock, and sentimental ballad that lasts three minutes and twenty-nine seconds.
 It was composed by Armando Ávila who also produced the track alongside Pedro Damián, and is written from the point of view of the group's characters in the telenovela.
-It is set in the verse-chorus form, with small bridge before the third chorus.
+It is set in the verse-chorus form, with a small bridge before the third chorus.
+It is written in the key of G major with a tempo of 160 BPMs.

 Christopher opens the song solo, asking a former lover "How can I regain your love?", and says "My world only spins because of you".
 Dulce then joins him, as they both ask "How can I heal this deep pain?", with Dulce singing "I'm so connected to you".
 They both end the first verse claiming "That even in my dreams I see you, without you I die".

 The chorus features all the members, with Maite and Christopher singing the lead vocals and Dulce doing double voice with two different tones.
 The band sings: "Y este corazón que te robaste cuando te marchaste [...] con mis besos y mis sueños / Y este corazón esta latiendo cada vez mas lento / Y estoy sintiendo en mis adentros / Cómo el fuego no se apagó" ("And this heart that you stole when you left [...] with my kisses and my dreams / And this heart that's beating more slow each time / And I'm feeling inside me / How the fire did not go out").

 The second verse starts with Alfonso and Anahí asking how to "calm this deep obsession? / How do I explain to my soul that it's over?".
 Alfonso puts a spin on Dulce's line, instead saying "I'm going crazy for you"), while Anahí makes the same claim as the first duo.

 During the bridge, both boys alongside Anahí sing, with Christian and Christopher doing a background vocal after the first line, and Christian fully joining them with an ad-lib on the third line.
 They sing "It keeps burning / As long as love exists / Love doesn't burn out".
 Anahí then sings an ad-lib, and does two more during the last chorus.